Azure/doAzureParallel/docs/42-faq.md

 ## Why am I getting the error: could not find function "startsWith"?
 doAzureParallel requires you to run R 3.3 or greater on you local machine.

+## My job failed but I can't find my job and its result?
+if you set wait = TRUE, job and its result is automatically deleted, to keep them for investigation purpose, you can set global option using setAutoDeleteJob(FALSE), or use autoDeleteJob option at foreach level.

+## How do I cancel a job?
+You can call terminateJob(jobId) to cancel a job.